meeteetp/Apinihan/README.md

 Apinihan is an ERP software for event management

-# Requires
+## Requires
 1. SQL Server for all transactional requests (through VB.NET data adapters).
 For viewing purpose, it is not needed
 2. Legacy build tool...
 VB.NET 2012.

-# Getting Started with Mock Data
+## Getting Started with Mock Data
 1. Mock data: run mockdb/BuildApinihan.sql.
 2. Mock usernames and passwords are in scripts/scripts/BuildApinihanCreateUsernamePassword.sql
 3. Useful scripts including sprocs and analytical SQLs in scripts

-# SSRS (Reporting Service)
+## SSRS (Reporting Service)
 SSRS capabilities have been taken out of this version.
-I find no one having SSRS license...
+Moving to PowerBI

 # Screenshots
 <details>